 MSM students visited the largest castle complex in the world

 It is time to take a closer look at the main Prague destinations that none of the hundreds of tourists visiting the Czech Republic can miss!
-On August 3, students of the International Youth Union summer programs went to view the Prague Castle, which they could already observe from the deck of the ship during the evening trip on Vltava.
+On August 3, students of the International Union of Youth summer programs went to view the Prague Castle, which they could already observe from the deck of the ship during the evening trip on Vltava.

 In addition to the architectural value that the castle complex bears, it is also an important place from a political point of view – this is where the largest residence of the President of the Czech Republic is located.